deepray-AI/deepray/docs/overview.md

 #### Nightly Builds
-There are also nightly builds of Deepray under the pip package `dp-nightly`, which is built against the latest stable version of TensorFlow.
+There are also nightly builds of Deepray under the pip package `deepray-nightly`, which is built against the latest stable version of TensorFlow.
 Nightly builds include newer features, but may be less stable than the versioned releases.

 ```
-pip install dp-nightly
+pip install deepray-nightly
 ```

 #### Installing from Source